scenic coastal roads and wild frontier towns

 We'll spend the whole day in this conveniently isolated, divinely quiet and utterly sublime place of natural beauty and ancient history.

-Highlights include: snorkeling, swimming and cliff-diving in the Moola Gorge, hiking the surrounding hills or simply chilling-out with the locals in front of a bonfire and a cup of tea.
+Highlights will include: snorkelling, swimming and cliff-diving in the Moola Gorge, hiking across surrounding hills and long chats with the locals about all the world and his wife in front of a bonfire and a cup of tea.

 Lunch, dinner and overnight in Moola.